MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-plugins/index.md

 | Python | [Open solution in GitHub](https://github.com/MicrosoftDocs/semantic-kernel-docs/tree/main/samples/python/08-Native-Functions-with-Context) | [Open solution in GitHub](https://github.com/MicrosoftDocs/semantic-kernel-docs/tree/main/samples/python/09-Calling-Nested-Functions-in-Native-Functions) |

 > [!Important]
-> This article uses the `GetIntent` from the [prompts](../semantic-functions/calling-nested-functions.md#calling-a-nested-function) section.
+> This article uses the `getIntent` from the [prompts](../semantic-functions/calling-nested-functions.md#calling-a-nested-function) section.
 We recommend using the final solution from the [previous tutorial](./multiple-parameters.md) as a starting point for this tutorial so you can follow along.

 ## Using native and prompts together
 Typically, you'll want to use prompts to extract data from the user's request and native functions to perform the actual work.
-[Previously](../semantic-functions/calling-nested-functions.md#calling-a-nested-function), we created a `GetIntent` prompt that extracts the user's intent from their request.
+[Previously](../semantic-functions/calling-nested-functions.md#calling-a-nested-function), we created a `getIntent` prompt that extracts the user's intent from their request.
 In this tutorial, we'll leverage this prompt in a new native function called `RouteRequest` that will call the appropriate function based on the user's intent.

 ### Finding a home for the `RouteRequest` function
 Since the `RouteRequest` function helps with orchestration, we can add it to the `OrchestratorPlugin` plugin we created in the [prompt](../semantic-functions/serializing-semantic-functions.md) section.